Genome-Factory: A Library for Tuning, Deploying, and Interpreting Genomic Foundation Models

 We evaluate the six genomic foundation models from the Model Loader using all three fine-tuning strategies from the Model Trainer.
 Notably, the adapter-based method requires extracting base model embeddings before training.
 This highlights the functionality of the Inference Engine.

-\paragraph{Experimental Setup.} We evaluate the training efficiency of full fine-tuning, LoRA, and adapter tuning using the COVID variant prediction task from the GUE benchmark \cite{zhou2024dnabert}.
+\paragraph{Experimental Setup.} We systematically evaluate the training efficiency of full fine-tuning, LoRA, and adapter tuning using the COVID variant prediction task from the GUE benchmark \cite{zhou2024dnabert}.
 This task involves classifying sequences into one of nine labels.
-We test six models: GenomeOcean-100M, EVO-1-131k, DNABERT-2, HyenaDNA-160k, Caduceus-131k, and Nucleotide Transformer-500M.
-Across all experiments, we use a fixed learning rate of $3.0 \times 10^{-5}$ and a batch size of 32.
-The training uses the AdamW optimizer with full-precision (FP32) updates.
-We retain default settings for each model unless otherwise specified.
+We test six models: HyenaDNA-160k, DNABERT-2, Caduceus-131k, Nucleotide Transformer-500M, EVO-1-131k, and GenomeOcean-100M.

+For all experiments, we use AdamW with full-precision (FP32) updates, a fixed learning rate of $3\times10^{-5}$, batch size 32, and default model settings unless noted.
 For LoRA tuning, we set the rank to $r=8$ and the scaling factor to $\alpha=32$.
-For most models (GenomeOcean, DNABERT-2, Caduceus, Nucleotide Transformer), we apply LoRA to all feed-forward layers.
+For most models (DNABERT-2, Caduceus, Nucleotide Transformer, GenomeOcean), we apply LoRA to all feed-forward layers.
 For HyenaDNA, due to its specialized architecture, we apply LoRA only to the input/output projection layers within the Hyena blocks.
 For EVO, given the large size of its feed-forward layers, we target only the key, query, and value matrices in attention blocks.
 The adapter tuning keeps all base model parameters frozen and adds a trainable multilayer perceptron adapter with a single hidden layer of size 256.
 We conduct all experiments on a single NVIDIA H100 80GB GPU.